Sociology

 • Methods of Sociological Research (SOCI 2901) or Sociological Theory (SOCI 2902)*

-• 4 electives.
-Of those four, two should be from the Core Topics Lectures above, and one an Advanced Seminar.
+• Four electives.
+Of those four, two should be from the Foundational Topics Lectures above, one from the Advanced Seminar, and the final one can be from either the Foundational Topic Lectures or the Advanced Seminars.

 For course listings in Sociology see the Schedule of Classes